 DA2GC and PMSE/PPDR

-[Note: The following text needs to be adapted to this section on Sharing (there’s another introductory paragraph for Compatibility)]

-[Note: applicable for scenario 1 (upper band)]
+DA2GC and PMSE/PPDR applications might need to share spectrum under scenario 1 (upper band).

 The following results have been achieved by studying mainly the system proposal for DA2GC described in ETSI TR 103 054.
 However, the results are generally also valid for the DA2GC system proposals described in ETSI TR 101 599 and ETSI TR 103 108.
 For the studies, the same three usage scenarios of PMSE wireless video links have been selected as in ECC Report 172, Table 19.
 Detailed descriptions of all relevant sharing aspects are described in ECC Report 209 on Compatibility between DA2GC and PMSE video links in the 2 GHz unpaired bands [29].